What is Cardiorespiratory Endurance and how can it boost your performance?

-When it comes to increasing physical performance, cardiorespiratory endurance is a term highly relevant to understand, as it affects your ability to physically perform better and longer.
+When it comes to increasing physical performance, cardiorespiratory endurance is a term highly relevant to understand, as it affects your ability to perform better and longer.
 But what is it exactly and what can you do to improve it?
 In this post, we will give you an overview of cardiorespiratory endurance, how it is related to your physical performance and what you can do to boost it.

-What is cardiorespiratory endurance
+What is Cardiorespiratory Endurance?

 In short, cardiorespiratory endurance measures how well the body performs during long periods of exercise.
 It is, therefore, an indicator of how fit and healthy you are.
 Increasing cardiorespiratory endurance means that you will increase your physical shape, and therefore be able to exercise for longer periods and at a higher intensity level, without getting tired.
 Your body can keep exercising for a long time without stopping.

 More specifically, cardiorespiratory endurance is the level at which your heart, your lungs, and your muscles work together.
-When we exercise, your muscles need fuel, one of this being oxygen.
+When we exercise, your muscles need fuel, one of them being oxygen.
 And it is your heart, lungs and blood vessels that have to provide this to your muscles.
 So when a person’s cardiorespiratory endurance is measured it means that you examine how well their body takes in and utilizes oxygen.
 That will directly influence your physical performance.

 The term can also be referred to as aerobic capacity, cardiovascular fitness, and aerobic fitness.

-Whether you want to strengthen your physical performance, get in shape or lose weight, it is relevant to look at how you can increase your cardiorespiratory endurance.
+Whether you want to strengthen your physical performance, get in shape or lose weight, it is important to look at how you can increase your cardiorespiratory endurance.
 But let us first look into how it is tested and measured.

-Measuring your cardiorespiratory endurance
+Measuring your Cardiorespiratory Endurance

 The test of cardiorespiratory endurance is done by measuring maximum oxygen uptake (VO2 max) and metabolic equivalent (MET.)
 VO2 determines the maximum amount of oxygen that the body is capable of using during high-intensity activities.
 Both heart rate and oxygen consumption are measured in the test of VO2.
-Test candidates are being measured while exercising, typically at a treadmill or stationary bicycle.
+Test candidates are measured while exercising, typically at a treadmill or stationary bicycle.
 The higher the number in the VO2 test, the higher the maximum oxygen uptake.

 MET is the ratio between the energy expended during physical activity and the energy expended while resting.
 What you want to know, is how much energy a person is using while sitting at rest.
 That number is one MET and by multiplying, the number can tell us how much energy a person consumes during different levels of exercise.
-The tests can be done at a clinic, laboratory or hospital.
+The tests can be done at a clinic, laboratory, or hospital.